 Game Track students will take a number of animation production, character animation, and compositing classes, which will prepare them for careers in game animation, level design, and character animation.

 Students in all tracks may join the Animation Students League of Northridge and/or the CSUN Game Development Club.
 Both student-run organizations provide networking opportunities and the chance to interact with industry guests through lectures and workshops.
 Other program highlights include internship opportunities, participation in studio tours, and CSUN’s partnerships with Seoul Institute of the Arts and DreamWorks studios.

-Enrolling more than 38,800 students.
-California State University Northridge is one of the largest universities in the nation.
+Enrolling more than 38,800 students, California State University Northridge is one of the nation's largest universities.
 Founded in 1958, CSUN is also one of the youngest universities in the 23 campus California State University System and the U.S. This liberal arts school comprises eight academic colleges, The Tseng College, and the University Library.
 Programs include bachelor’s degrees in 65 disciplines, master’s degrees in 74 fields, three doctorates, and 17 teaching credential programs

 California State University Northridge is accredited by the Western Association of Schools and Colleges (WASC) Senior College and University Commission (WSCUC).

 California State university, Los Angeles (Cal State LA) is home to the College of Arts & Letters, which houses the Department of Art.
 Students in the Department have interests in areas such as animation, studio arts, printmaking, visual communication, and photography.
 Programs lead to a BA, MA or MFA, and a minor and certificate program are available.